andres4715-gif/selenium4_java_21_june_2024_final_practice/README.md

 - [ ] Create a new docker file to run on the cloud
 - [ ] Fix setup on the github repository to protect the master branch and checks validations
 - [ ] Update github action to send an email after finishing the mergen to Master branch
+- [ ] Create a new method to handle a dropdown in Common file

 # Ready